ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 	rtl::type().member<Person>().method("getName").build(Person::getName)
 });
 ```
-The `cxx_mirror` object is your gateway to runtime reflection — it lets you query, introspect, and even instantiate types without any compile-time knowledge or static coupling.
+The `cxx_mirror` object is your gateway to runtime reflection — it lets you query, introspect, and even instantiate types without any compile-time knowledge.
 It can live anywhere — in any translation unit, quietly sitting in a corner of your codebase.
 All you need is to expose the `cxx_mirror` wherever reflection is required.

 And what better way to do that than a **Singleton**:
 ```c++